YasinEhsan/developer-drills/README.md

 ## Breakout
   - Majority folders are fundamental data structures topics.
 Practice problems are sorted based on the data structure used.
   - **007** stores cheat-sheets for git bash commands, printf Java syntax, NodeJS on bash, etc.
-  - **basic_Takeaways.md** is a compilation of the most important concepts from this repo.
-Each topic also has a specified "Takeaways" section in its' README.
+  - **allStar.java** is a compilation of the most important concepts from this repo.

 ## Sources
 - [LeetCode 900+ Problem Set](https://leetcode.com/problemset/all/)